 - The scripts

-data binding - it can use references to other objets).
+" data binding - it can use references to other objects).

 - Limitations for writing of algorithm (scripts)

-- It is not possible to use the reference to other PROMOTIC objects
+- It is not possible to use the reference to other Pma objects

-: many methods are functional on WEB but some are not.
-The description of each method of this object provides the information of WEB functionality.
+Many methods are functional on the Web but some are not.
+The description of each method of this object provides the information of Web functionality.

-setting is not functional for WEB so far.
+setting is not functional for the Web so far.

-- Limitations for calling the user methods of PmPanel objects
+- Limitations for calling the designer's method of the PmaPanel object

-Called methods can have parameters and an output value (pResult) only if:
+Called methods can have parameters and an output value (pResult

 - simple data types (e.g. Integer, String, etc.)